 Things to Do in San Francisco This September

 It might be time to go back to school, but that doesn’t mean that the fun is over.
-Here we share with you some of our favorite September pastimes.
-For more suggestions check out our seasonal guide, too.
-If you’re exploring Northern California, add these to your list.
+Here are some of our favorite San Francisco September pastimes.
+For more suggestions, check out our festival and events listing.

 Architecture and the City Festival

-One of the nation’s largest architectural festivals of its kind, the annual Architecture and the City festival, Sept.
-1-30, 2017, features walking tours, films, exhibitions, lectures and more that address varying aspects of the design and planning process.
-This year’s theme, “Secret City,” will explore and reveal the many layers of San Francisco and how architecture and design play a key role in the ever-changing landscape.
+One of the nation’s largest architectural festivals of its kind, the annual Architecture and the City Festival, Sept.
+1-30, 2018, features walking tours, films, exhibitions, lectures and more that address varying aspects of the design and planning process.
+This year’s theme, “Future City,” will explore and unveil the inspirations of architectural works from young and urban designers.

-Digital and handmade pavilions are the subject of the Museum of Craft and Design’s exhibition “Architectural Pavilions: Experiments and Artifacts.”
-The immersive architectural environment demonstrates a range of projects from full-scale installations to small-scale models.
-These “objects of pleasure,” will be on view through Jan.
-7, 2018.
+Digital and handmade pavilions are the subject of the Museum of Craft and Design’s exhibition, Raw Design.
+These objects challenge the rise of today's digital age while also accepting the invention of new techniques.
+These “objects of pleasure” will be on view through Oct.
+28, 2018.

 Bernal Heights Outdoor Cinema

 Showcasing the work of local filmmakers, the Bernal Heights Outdoor Cinema series offers films, music and more, Sept.
-7-9 and 27, 2017.
-The opening night and preview party on Sept.
-7, at the Mission Cultural Center for Performing Arts, 2868 Mission St., includes The Ride, a documentary featuring San Francisco Public Defender Jeff Adachi, and a video poem, When Rabbit Left the Moon by Emiko Omori, a vivid portrayal of life in a Japanese internment camp.
-Friday marks the return of the annual Film Crawl on Cortland, featuring simultaneous, progressive screenings in six venues up and down Cortland Avenue, while Saturday offers an outdoor cinema at Precita Park (Folsom Street at Precita Avenue).
+6-8 and Oct.
+2, 2018.
+Details of the opening night and preview party festivities on Thursday, Sept.
+6 are still TBA.
+Friday marks the return of the annual Film Crawl on Cortland Ave., featuring simultaneous, progressive screenings in six venues up and down the street.
+Saturday offers an outdoor cinema "Under the Stars" at Precita Park (Folsom St. at Precita Ave.).
 Seasoned viewers recommend blankets, cushions and low-backed chairs for a comfortable view of the screen and city lights.
-The closing night, Sept.
-27, at Barebottle Brewing Company, 1525 Cortland Ave., celebrates the end of the cinema fest with encore screenings of award-winning films from the season.
+The closing night, Oct.
+2, celebrates the end of the cinema fest with encore screenings of award-winning films from the season.

-Celebrating its 26th anniversary, San Francisco Fringe Festival brings fresh and daring theater of all varieties to open-minded audiences, Sept.
-8-23, 2017.
-Thirty-five plus shows will be staged at the EXIT Theatreplex.
-Most performances run under an hour and Fringe fans amble from venue to venue seeing as many shows as they can in one day.
+Celebrating its 27th anniversary, San Francisco Fringe Festival brings fresh and daring theater of all varieties to open-minded audiences, Sept.
+6-15, 2018.
+More than thirty-five shows will be staged at the EXIT Theatreplex.
+Most performances run under an hour and Fringe fans amble from venue to venue, seeing as many shows as they can in one day.